Liquid-Reply/technical-challenge-wp3/README.md

 * Ensure encryption at rest and encryption in transit.
 This includes managing encryption keys and certificates.
 * Use AKS system/agent node pool only for critical workload.
 Use dedicated user node pools for further workload.
 Node pools should be deployed to all availability zones.
 * Use e.g. Kubernetes RBAC with Azure RBAC integration to manage cluster access.
-* Automate the deployment of infrastructure and workload to ensure consistency (use e.g. GitOps approach).
+* Automate the deployment of infrastructure and workload to ensure consistency (use CI/CD pipelines and GitOps approach).
 * Use Azure Private Link or VNet Integration to facilitate private access between AKS and Azure Database for PostgreSQL Flexible Server.
+* Use managed identities to for authn/authz form Kubernetes workload to Azure services.
 * Consider deploying Azure Database for PostgreSQL Flexible Server in `ZoneRedundant` mode and add read replicas which can be promoted to primary instances in case of failures.
-* Consider using a web application firewall (either within Kubernetes or as part of the loadbalancer).
+* Consider using a web application firewall.
 * Consider FinOps best practices to ensure reasonable cloud spending.
 This includes aspects like rightsizing and autoscaling of e.g. compute, storage and application resources.

 ## Deployment
 ### Infrastructure provisioning
 The infrastructure components are provisioned via Terraform with its state saved in Azure Blob Storage.
 To provision the initial infrastructure needed for the terraform backend one can run `sh ./infra/script/create-tf-backend.sh` from the root of the git repository.
 It is required to have Azure CLI (https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) installed and to be logged in (`az login`).

+Create a file called postgresql_password in `/infra/files/` and add a password.
+This will be written to Azure Key vault and used for the database deployment.

 After that use `terraform init` to initialize your local environment.
 With `terraform plan` and `terraform apply` you can check which resources will be deployed and execute the deployment.
 After all resources are successfully deployed you can continue with [initializing Kubernetes](#kubernetes-initialization).